EAST MOLINE, Illinois — Moline High School Assistant Wresting Coach, Weightlifting Coach, and Shop Teacher, Bill Carlough is just getting warmed.

 Carlough is a competitive Powerlifter on the Mecca Barbell Team based out of Rock Falls.
 Powerlifting consists of three lifts including squat, bench press and dead lift.

-"In a meet I've done a 722 pound squat a 529 bench 551 dead lift best total is 1769," said Carlough, who has lifted all his life, but didn't start competing until I was 43 [years old].
+"In a meet I've done a 722 pound squat a 529 bench 551 dead lift best total is 1769," said Carlough, who has lifted all his life, but didn't start competing until he was 43 [years old].

 Now Carlough competes in meets across the country.
 But, because of the intense lifts, he's seen Dr. Waqas Hussain at ORA Orthopedics for seven injuries.